Thanks to quarantine limits, travel bans, event cancellations and so on, companies are facing the heat in the aftermath of the Coronavirus outbreak.

 Professionals, internal and external stakeholders, suppliers, and consumers have a lot of strife and uncertainty.
 The SaaS industry is no exception.

-In such a global pandemic, a comprehensive marketing plan for crisis is required.
+In such a global pandemic, a comprehensive marketing plan for a crisis is required.

 Here are a few tips that can help you prepare a SaaS marketing strategy to ensure that you don’t lose momentum with your prospects, keep your balance sheet healthy, and continue serving your customers in this time of need.

 Be Genuine in Your Marketing Around This Situation

 If you can genuinely offer valuable advice to your Coronavirus-related clients, please do so, but don’t just dress up a news story.

 We spoke last week about one of our prospects from the SaaS industry which has tools for organizers of events and conferences.
 Their industry has been hit hard and there are critical questions for many companies: Will we still hold an event in 2020?
 Where will we store the refunds?
 And so on.

 So, we helped them with genuine advice about how we dealt with this situation when we had to cancel two major events.
 We were able to reach our prospects, engage expected enrollments and address them over a live webinar.

 Stories about remote work can be useful for companies or individuals who accept it.